 What types of medications pose a problem when driving?

-There are many drugs with side effects that can cause sleepiness, dizziness, nausea, inability to focus, blurry vision or fainting.
+The whitesands rehabs points out that there are many drugs with side effects that can cause sleepiness, addiction, dizziness, nausea, inability to focus, blurry vision or fainting.
 Such drugs can be used to treat conditions such as allergies, depression, high blood pressure, cholesterol conditions, pain and more.
 Always consult with your health practitioner or pharmacist after being prescribed a drug or before taking an over the counter drug to clarify the dose and any potential side effects.
 You may not always be aware of the effect the drugs are having on you but in many cases the doctor can adjust your medication accordingly to minimize the negative impact.
 Other drugs that may pose a problem include:

 - amphetamine, eg dexamphetamine or selegiline

 - morphine or opiate and opioid-based drugs, eg codeine, tramadol or fentanyl

 Just because you’re on one of these drugs doesn’t necessarily mean you have to stop driving.
 Unlike illegal drugs which have a zero tolerance approach, it is deemed permissible to drive when taking these prescription medicines as long as you are following the instructions and dosage exactly as your doctor advised and if you are not suffering from any side effects which would lead you to be unfit to drive.